 The crochet zig zag puff stitch is a thick and fluffy stitch that also has a very interesting look.
 Pair it with your favorite solid or color changing medium weight yarn for projects that need a thick fabric with lots of texture.

 Pair the zig zag puff stitch with just about any yarn in your stash from fine to medium.
 You can work it in bulky and super bulky yarns as well but that will create a very thick fabric that doesn’t have great drape.
 Experiment with it and see what you like!
 Choose a smooth yarn for stitch definition that’ll show off the pattern or pair it with a slightly textured yarn for an even more interesting look.

 - 6.5 mm Crochet Hook

-Puff Stitch – YO, insert hook into designated stitch, YO and pull up a loop.
-YO, insert hook into same stitch, YO and pull up a loop.
-YO, insert hook into same stitch, YO and pull up a loop.
-YO, and pull through all seven loops.
-Chain one.
+Puff Stitch (Pf): YO, insert hk in designated st, YO and pull up a loop.
+[YO, insert hk in same st, YO and pull up a loop] two more times.
+YO and pull through all seven loops.
+Ch one.

-Rep row 2 until your project reaches desired length.
+Repeat: Rep row 2 until your project measures the length you want.